-It is proposed to change the Master Plan designation for the site to Suburban Residential from its Rural Residential and Rural designations.
+It is proposed to change the Master Plan designation for the site to include the addition of Suburban Residential along with its original Rural Residential and Rural designations.

 The property's main road, Marango Road, accesses the site from a SR designation subdivision.
-The project site therefore has a direct link and relationship to this subdivision to the north and it makes sense for them to have the same land use designation.
+The project site therefore has a direct link and relationship to this subdivision to the north and it makes sense for them to have the same land use designation where it borders.